-The US and Thailand are last to kickoff the World Cup
+US and Thailand are last to kick off the World Cup

 “I respect every team over here because I think sometimes it’s incredibly hard to get here.
 So the fact that they’re here, they’re competing, and they’re ready, we know we have to be at our very best,” U.S. coach Jill Ellis said.
 “That’s the challenge for us, making sure we identify our opponent, but also make sure we focus on ourselves and make sure all our tools are sharpened and ready to go.”

-Thailand and the United States are the final two teams in the field to kickoff group stage.
+Thailand and the United States are the final two teams in the field to kick off in the group stage.
 Earlier in the evening, Sweden plays Chile in Rennes.

-The team is focused on winning again in France even while at home they are looking for a different victory.
+The team is focused on winning again in France even while at home the players are looking for a different victory.
 Known for championing women’s rights and equality, the players collectively filed a lawsuit earlier this year that alleges discrimination by the U.S. Soccer Federation and are seeking pay equitable with that of the men’s national team.

 That’s on the backburner for now.

 “Of course we have additional things outside of this team that people are going to try to distract us with, or things before that we have put on hold, that we will remain doing after the World Cup,” forward Alex Morgan said.
-“But right now this is our focus, this is our sole focus.
-This is team is more united that I’ve never seen it before.”
+“But right now this is our focus, this is our sole focus.”

 LATE OPENERS: In addition to the matches between the U.S. and Thailand in Reims, and Sweden and Chile in Rennes, New Zealand opens with the Netherlands in Le Havre.